risingwavelabs/risingwave-docs-legacy/docs/guides/connector-astra-streaming.md

 Set the `Connection type` as `Read` and the `Read position` as `Earliest`.
 Click `Connect`.

 Try sending the following messages line by line in the `Test message` text box.
 Set the `Message type` as `JSON`.
-Note that the schema of the messages match the schema of the table we created in RisingWave.
+Note that the schema of the messages matches the schema of the table we created in RisingWave.

 <img
   src={require('../images/astra-send-msg.png').default}